 Ever wondered how your eyes perform while playing a videogame?
 Turns out they might be quite important for you winning the game.
 Actually, so important that one can even distinguish whether you are a winner based solely on the movement of your eyes!
-And here is, what it looks like:
+And here is, what eye-tracking whilst gaming looks like:

-The small blue dots are called fixations, i.e. the spots where the eye rests (even if it does so only shortly).
-Fixations are connected by saccades, very fast eye movements.
-In fact they are so super-fast that visual perception is suppressed while we perform them.
-Try it with a mirror if you don’t believe me – you won’t be able to see your eyes moving if you look from one spot to the other.
+The small blue dots are called fixations, i.e. the spots where the eye rests at (even if it does so only shortly).
+During a fixation we actually perceive visual information.
+Fixations are interconnected by saccades, very very fast movements of the eye.
+In fact, they are so super-fast that our brain suppresses visual perception while we perform them.
+Try it with a mirror – you won’t be able to see your eyes moving when you look from one spot to the other.

 T. C. Kübler, C. Rothe, U. Schiefer, W. Rosenstiel, E. Kasneci (2016): SubsMatch 2.0: Scanpath comparison and classification based on subsequence frequencies.
 Behavior Research Methods:1-17